Reference Date: 10-February-2014

 Lower rice prices favour access to food

 n estimated three-fourths of the national cereal consumption requirement is covered by imports.
 The Government has preserved the suspension of rice import tariff, which combined with declining rice prices on the international market, has led to lower domestic prices.
-Imported rice prices have remained below last year’s levels through August 2013 across the country.
+In 2013, imported rice prices have remained below the previous year’s levels in most markets.

 Although prices of imported rice are expected to remain relatively stable, food insecurity is likely to increase in areas affected this year by irregular rains and poor harvests.